hydroshare/hydroshare/README.md

 The [local-dev-first-start-only.sh](./local-dev-first-start-only.sh) will spin up all docker containers in the [local-dev.yml](./local-dev.yml).
 It does NOT spin up a container for Discover -- instead, the script uses [PM2](https://pm2.io/) to run the Vite dev server to take advantage of [HMR](https://vite.dev/guide/features#hot-module-replacement).

 Alternatively, to run Discover as a static build inside a local Docker container you can:
-- [uncomment here](local-dev.yml#L431-L445) to have the compose file include the discovery-atlas container
+- Uncomment the discovery-atlas service in [local-dev.yml](./local-dev.yml)
-- [uncomment here](local-dev.yml#L386) to have the nginx wait for discovery-atlas to be up
+- Uncomment the line in the nginx service in [local-dev.yml](./local-dev.yml) to have nginx wait for discovery-atlas to be up
 - Change the `location /discover/ proxy_pass` entry in [nginx/nginx-local-dev.conf](nginx/nginx-local-dev.conf) to `http://discovery-atlas:80/discover/`

 3. Sanity Checks and where to view the app and documentation: